NITRO-ROHIT/Power-Genome/README.md

 ## Licensing

 PowerGenome is released under the [MIT License](https://opensource.org/licenses/MIT).
 Most data inputs are from US government sources (EIA, EPA, FERC, etc), which should not be [subject to copyright in the US](https://www.usa.gov/government-works).
 Hourly FERC demand data has been cleaned using [techniques](https://github.com/truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code) developed by Tyler Ruggles and David Farnham, and allocated to IPM regions using [methods developed](https://github.com/catalyst-cooperative/electricity-demand-mapping) by Catalyst Cooperative.
 Hourly generation profiles for wind and solar resources were created by [Vibrant Clean Energy](https://www.vibrantcleanenergy.com/) and provided without usage restrictions.
 All PowerGenome data outputs are released under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.

-## Contributing

-Contributions are welcome!
-There is significant work to do on this project and additional perspective on user needs will help make it better.
-If you see something that needs to be improved, [open an issue](https://github.com/gschivley/PowerGenome/issues).
-If you have questions or need assistance, join [PowerGenome on groups.io](https://groups.io/g/powergenome) and post a message there.

-Pull requests are always welcome.
-To start modifying/adding code, make a fork of this repository, create a new branch, and [submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

-All code added to the project should be formatted with [black](https://black.readthedocs.io/en/stable/).
-After making a fork and cloning it to your own computer, run `pre-commit install` to [install the git hook scripts](https://pre-commit.com/#3-install-the-git-hook-scripts) that will run every time you make a commit.
-These hooks will automatically run `black` (in case you forgot), fix trailing whitespace, check yaml formatting, etc.